dynamsoft-docs/barcode-reader-docs/parameters/reference/format-specification/format-control-v8.0.md

 ## BarcodeZoneMinDistanceToImageBorders
 Sets the minimum distance (in pixels) between the barcode zone and image borders.
+If a barcode region has been set, this parameter should not be used.

 ### As Json Parameter